lightning/bolts/04-onion-routing.md

 ultimate sender that the rest of the payment will follow in succeeding HTLCs; we call these outstanding HTLCs which have the same preimage, an "HTLC set".

+Note that there are two distinct tlv fields that can be used to transmit `total_msat`.
+The last one, `total_amount_msat`, was introduced with blinded paths for which the `payment_secret` doesn't make sense.

 `payment_metadata` is to be included in every payment part, so that invalid payment details can be detected as early as possible.